abdoemr11/fullstackopen/README.md

 In redux createSlice if the initial state is null you must return the new state instead of mutating it otherwise it won't work
 [see here](https://stackoverflow.com/questions/62966863/a-case-reducer-on-a-non-draftable-value-must-not-return-undefined)

+Regrade to remove the notification after x seconds, There was a proplem if you repeatedly press the button, we will end up with multiple dispatch of removeNotification action.
+This happens due to each instance of set-timeout will run at asynchronously so for example If you vote anecdote and after 4 seconds you voted another one the notification will be shown for only 1 seconds instead of one.

+The solution is to remember the timer instance and recreate it at every button handler. useState is not suitable for this because every change to it cause the component to rerender, useRef is the antidote.

+Using this technique we can handle the problem of immediate sort of anecdotes when voting them.